icon_notification notification-animation 2

 There is no limit on the amount of funds you can repatriate from your NRE or FCNR (B) accounts.

-ICICI Bank customers can remit funds overseas through digital mode such as Retail Internet Banking (RIB) or iMobile Pay App, the bank’s mobile banking platform besides making requests at any of the ICICI Bank branches in India and select geographies overseas. .
+ICICI Bank customers can remit funds overseas through digital modes such as Retail Internet Banking (RIB) or iMobile Pay App, the bank’s mobile banking platform, besides making requests at any of the ICICI Bank branches in India and select geographies overseas. .

 Did you know?

-Under the prevailing Liberalised Remittance Scheme (LRS) regulations, you can remit funds overseas up to USD 250,000 per Financial Year.
+Under the prevailing Liberalised Remittance Scheme (LRS) regulations, you can remit funds overseas up to USD 250,000 per Financial Year (April-March).
 There are multiple ways to send money from India to abroad, that have streamlined the process, making it intuitive and faster.

-• Owned by banks: Various banks provide digital platforms that allow you to transfer funds across geographies and different banks.
+Various banks and fintech players provide digital platforms that allow you to send money abroad from India.
 ICICI Bank offers Money2World, which facilitates easy and secure money transfers online.
-It is also available on ‘iMobile Pay’ app.
+It is also available on the ‘iMobile Pay’ app, the bank’s mobile banking platform.

-2. Cross Border Unified Payments Interface (UPI): The international arm of the National Payments Corporation of India (NPCI), NPCI International Payments Limited (NIPL), has now developed the capability to send money overseas using cross-border UPI.
-This service is already available in the India-Singapore corridor and is being extended to other countries as well.
+While UPI was earlier restricted to domestic transfers, the international arm of the National Payments Corporation of India (NPCI), NPCI International Payments Limited (NIPL), NIPI, has now developed the capability to send money overseas using cross-border UPI.
+This service is available in the India-Singapore corridor currently and is expected to be extended to additional countries.

 Did you know?

 Funds transferred under LRS are allowed for various purposes, including foreign travel, education expenses, investment in foreign assets and more, within the specified limit.
-Additionally, for any outward remittance transaction there is an exchange rate conversion and/or transaction fee involved depending upon the chosen transfer method (e.g., branch, online remittance channel).
+Additionally, for any outward remittance transaction, there is an exchange rate conversion and/or transaction fee involved, depending upon the chosen transfer method (e.g., branch or online remittance channel).
 These fees fall within the specified limit of USD 250,000 set under LRS.

 Please note, tables are best viewed on desktops and in landscape mode on mobile phones.